Eppo-exp/eppo-docs/docs/statistics/confidence-intervals/index.md

 subject in the control variant was \$10, a 5% lift would mean that the average revenue in the treatment variant was \$10.50, a 50-cent increase.
-For _percentage_ and _ratio_ metrics, however, such as conversion rates and clickthrough rates, there are some pitfalls to interpreting relative lifts.
+For _percentage_ and _ratio_ metrics, however, such as conversion rates and click through rates, there are some pitfalls to interpreting relative lifts.
 A 5% lift in retention rate (that is, share of users returning to the product after a period of time) from a control baseline of 20% would mean the treatment retention rate is **21%** (a 1-percentage-point increase), _not_ 25%.
 For ratio